 Now neurosis can be bootstrapped to serial murder by the internet.
 That's why I used that word "chad" to signal I've just become familiar with incel culture, owing to a video of an outsider with a few inside insights, exploring and critiquing the newest sickest net craze.

-I try to make up for my shameful loss of face they may or may not have noticed, by reading our meeting's preamble AGGRESSIVELY: Clear yet colloquial, leaning into the severed gerunds, routing edges with power tools.
+I try to make up for my shameful loss of face they may or may not have noticed, by reading our meeting's preamble AGGRESSIVELY: Clear yet colloquial, leaning into the severed gerunds, routing the edges with power tools.
 Still the wrong frequency.
-Can only do so much because of those millimeters of missing skull and the bone-structure dictating a chain of consequences from childhood, the sledge-hammer impact awareness of being the smallest guy in every group of peers, to the internalization of physical stature, to stillborn confidence that never had a chance to vitalize a personality.
+Can only do so much because of those millimeters of missing skull and bone-structure dictating a chain of consequences from childhood, the sledge-hammer impact awareness of being the smallest guy in every group of peers, to the internalization of physical stature, to stillborn confidence that never had a chance to vitalize a personality.
 The guy who reminds me of the people I counter-hated in high school is sharing, so, here's some body language for you people who are good at that sort of thing: I'm swiping this text into my phone to distract myself from your rapacious voice.

 Luc was a gentle man.
 He did well with the ladies before I knew him, but in the divorced dad era he was often an incel - and haven't we all been there brother?
 Most of us?
 Some of us?
 But even then, he had his moments.
 This paisan, he had some balls on him, he got out there and tried, and once in a while goddamnit, he got himself some.
 And on those occasions he'd put his under-utilized talents to joyful employment.
 He wasn't cringing from the femoids, he wouldn't shroud them in black veils to spare himself the torture of their faces - even a 2.3 was worth a double-take, many ways to appreciate.
 We needn't go misogynist, a gentleman can see the even-worse situation of most women in the gauntlet of impossible standards.
 But that's why I found the video so fascinating, because there is a place for an under-represented slice of the male perspective, the history written by the losers, on blogger.
-Society could do to hear more from incels, problem being that, of course, they get wrung through the internet coming out "men's rights" activists at best, death-cultists at worst.
+Society could do to hear more from incels, problem being that, of course, they get wrung through the internet coming out "men's rights" activists at best.
+From there is a sickening drop off.
 There could be something good to make of this incel awareness, but it ends up in shooting sprees and van attacks.
 Just wonderful.

 Everybody, look at my Crossfit body, is all I can think of her, even though as usual, she's got a great recovery message.
 Cue self-obsession tangent: What kind of cel am I?
 Let's say, wristcel.
 No, armcel, it's all about thin arms, that's my glass ceiling.
 "Armcel", my contribution to the culture, my toxic agitprop, sui-fuel for those who have the steel to end themselves.
 [I don't, and honestly, I envy their strength - if it's a real attempt it really is strength, like a gun in the mouth, can't be easy to pull that trigger].
 I'll draw a stick figure, except no, cause I can't exaggerate lack of muscle on a stick figure, it will need to be a drawing with some limb-width baseline.
 Then I can put my likeness in a bell curve gutter next to that reference, Microsoft Paint catharsis, to upload for upvotes for bright side is suicide.

 On my best days, I can get real honest, then articulate the honesty, though I've never gotten past some barriers protecting little reserves of ego you wouldn't even suspect I'm harboring - see how honest I am?
 Except for the reserves part.
-At my most hope-cel, I can think of this honesty [with style!] as a charm that could transcend hard limitations of skull to orbit sex appeal.
-And the stubborn faith that I have no faith in salvation through Crossfit persists - yeah it doesn't fit me, and I kinda like that I'm not into it, I got standards for myself, like it's not a good look to be looking to be good-looking - and always the shame of that, knowing how comforting it is to dismiss what I won't bother trying to obtain when it seems like a fucking fool's errand, and I'm not quixotic enough.
+At my most hope-cel, I can think of this honesty as style, a charm that could transcend hard limitations of skull to orbit sex appeal.
+And the stubborn faith that I have no faith in salvation through Crossfit persists - yeah it doesn't fit me, and I kinda like that I'm not into it, I got standards for myself, like it's not a good look to be looking to be good-looking.
+And always the shame of that, knowing how comforting it is to dismiss what I won't bother trying to obtain when it seems like a fucking fool's errand, and I'm not quixotic enough.
 Hey, that's my style, so fine, I'll own whatever void rushes in.